Bridge the Gap to

 The Learning Journey

-Moving from block logic to foundational text-based Arduino programming.
+Moving from block logic to Arduino code, Python basics, and simple device data workflows.

 Understanding the basics of electricity, components, and practical breadboarding.